youngdjn/focal-website/content/position/field-crew-leader-ucstudent/index.md

 Field campaigns will begin and end at the duty station in Davis, CA.

-The crew will be provided with a vehicle.
+The crew will be provided a vehicle.
 Ability and willingness to contribute to the driving duties will be viewed favorably.
 Travel to field sites will require highway driving as well as driving on rough, remote, poorly-signed backcountry roads.

 ## Equipment and gear